 As you carry on the Sea to Sky Highway further North the next and possibly most well-known location to international visitors is Whistler in the Canadian Rockies.

 Home to the largest ski resort in North America, Whistler Blackcomb, the snow season here is dreamed of by snow lovers from around the world.

 En route to Whistler make sure to stop in at Brandywine Falls where a little way down the trail you’ll find a stunning set of waterfalls and a few other trailheads to enjoy.

 Thrill-seekers will have their choice of a helicopter ride, snowboarding, skiing, mountain biking, rock climbing and even ziplining in Whistler.

-At nearly 1200 ft this zipline is one of the longest in the country and as you soar above the mountains you’ll be gifted with one of the most stunning views ever.
+Whistler is also home to one of the longest ziplines in the country.
+Go for a ride and soar above the mountains, where you’ll be gifted with one of the most stunning views ever.

 Head into Whistler Village for a day of shopping, or a night on the town.
 Whistler doesn’t skimp on anything just because you’re in a small town either.

 Vancouver to Whistler via the Sea to Sky Gondola is one of the best things to do in British Columbia.